 First Man isn’t aimed to be a crowd-pleasing celebration of American ingenuity like Apollo 13 or The Right Stuff.
 Chazelle’s film is tense and gritty; a claustrophobic, in-your-face, thrilling mad dash to history, while also acting as a cerebral study in carrying grief.

 Go ahead and get all worked up over the American flag controversy that ignited like a brush fire by the very junior Senator in Florida, Marc Rubio.
 The mere fact that the flag does appear at the end of the film says this was an exercise in politics over pragmatism.
 Damien Chazelle’s third feature film is unlike any space race entertainment you’ve ever seen.
 His film is a tense, gritty, claustrophobic, and an in-your-face firsthand account of Neil Armstrong’s reluctant ascension to American hero and the country’s first reality television star; First Man has all the right stuff.

-Soon we are introduced to a wide net of recognizable character actors from film and television (and from years past) that are there at the beginning but not all will be next to Armstrong by the end.
+Soon we are introduced to a wide net of recognizable character actors from film and television (and from years past) that are there initially, but not all will be next to Armstrong by the end.
 They are embarking on a mission with no real blueprint, experience, or proven training.
 There is no track record or guideline for what they are trying to accomplish.
-They are starting something from the ground up and being asked to be shot into space in what are essentially souped-up and polished tin cans for the good of the country while hoping they somehow make it back into the Earth’s atmosphere.
-Armstrong’s obsession with not just completing the mission, but enduring it, causes his superiors to ask him about the risks he is taking, and at what cost?
-He replies “At what cost?
-It’s a little late for that isn’t it, sir?”
+They are starting something from the ground up and being asked to be shot into space in what are essentially souped-up and polished tin cans for the country’s good while hoping they somehow make it back into the Earth’s atmosphere.
+Armstrong’s obsession with not just completing the mission, but enduring it, causes his superiors to ask him about the risks he is taking and at what cost?
+He replies, “At what cost?
+It’s a little late for that, isn’t it, sir?”